I welcome thoughtful inquiries from prospective postdocs, graduate students, and interns interested in joining the lab.

 Interns

 Several of the current research projects in my lab provide opportunities for interns to contribute: quantifying landscape-level variation in tropical forest structure, function, and composition and their change over time, automated species classification of tropical plants, evaluating the climate sensitivity of tropical tree growth, and GEOTREES terrestrial laser scanning.
-Internships typically extend for 9-12 months, with flexible start dates.
+Ideally internships extend for 9-12 months, with flexible start dates.
 All interns have the opportunity to gain experience in tropical forest field data collection, data management and data cleaning using R and GitHub, statistical analyses and figure preparation using the R programming language, reviewing scientific literature, scientific discussions in English, working in a team with lab members and collaborators from diverse backgrounds, preparation of scientific presentations, preparation of data publications, and the scholarly publishing process.
 The ideal candidates have a bachelor’s degree in a relevant field, strong quantitative skills including programming experience, strong English oral and written communication skills, at least basic Spanish oral communication skills, and the ability and motivation to lead or co-lead a scholarly publication.
+The positions are particularly well suited for candidates seeking more research experience prior to graduate school.